ccp-eva/tuto_classification/README.md

 ## Replicate environment with .yml files (preferred)

+This environment is the same than the one provided in the [Gaze Workshop](https://github.com/erkil1452/gaze_workshop_public).
+If already installed, you can just activate if by running: `conda activate env_workshop`.

 For all platforms, the provided `.yml` files should help you replicated the environment.
 Conda shall do the rest to make it work.

 ``` bash